MicrosoftDocs/dynamics-365-fraud-protection/content/configuration.md

 - **AssessmentEvent**: Actions appear every time an Assessment Event is shown (for example, Search results page, Search individual transaction page).
 Actions can be applied to one or many transactions.

 To create an action, go to **Actions** on the **Configuration** page, then select **...** -> **Create an action**.
 Use the JSON editor to update the template to configure your action.
 When you're ready to create the action, select **Save and Apply**.
 To ensure the action is configured, refresh your browser before applying an action for the first time.
 Actions can only be configured at a root environment level by an admin.
-Once an action is configured, it is visible to all children of the root environment.
+Once an action is configured, it is visible to all environments underneath the root environment.

 ### Actions configuration schema
 |Property|Type|Description|